Find Grad Schools

 170 Yearly Graduations

 Southern New Hampshire University comes in at #2 on our list of the most popular colleges offering master's degrees in marketing.
 Each year, around 134,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
-The marketing program at Southern New Hampshire University awarded 170 master's degrees during the 2020-2021 school year.
-Around 31% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+During the most recent year for which we have data, 170 people received their master's degree in marketing from SNHU.
+Around 28% of these students were from an underrepresented racial-ethnic group, and 72% were women.

 #3